yzzhang/machine-learning/README.md

-# Publications on Data Science
+# Selected List of Publications on Data Science

+Also see my [Web site](https://yzzhang.github.io/) for details.

 ### 1. Deep Learning